 How Your Gut Microbiome Affects Your Hormones

 Your gut microbiome is a star player in your hormonal orchestra.
-In fact, it’s so important to how many of your hormones are produced and managed in your body, many have suggested the gut microbiome is another endocrine system organ.
+In fact, it’s so important to how many of your hormones are produced and managed in your body that many have suggested the gut microbiome is another endocrine system organ.
 1 Your gut microbiome also affects the development and regulation of the hypothalamic-pituitary-adrenal axis, which is your major neuroendocrine system.
 2

 Have you thought about your neuroendocrine system lately?
 You probably have without realizing it because this system affects your:

-• Stress levels
+Stress levels

-• Moods
+Moods

-• Emotions
+Emotions

-• Sex drive
+Sex drive

 While you might have once thought these were mostly controlled by the mind, we are finding your gut microbiome is the invisible hand that manipulates your mental state through the production and regulation of hormones and other impactful metabolites.
-3 The gut microbiota have even been shown to alter sex hormone levels in animal studies.
+3 The gut microbiota has even been shown to alter sex hormone levels in animal studies.
 4

 How Your Gut Microbiome Affects Your Metabolism

 These observations aren’t a lucky coincidence.
-We can actually tell with over 90% accuracy if you are overweight or in shape just based on your gut microbiome composition – pretty fascinating isn’t it?
+We can actually tell with over 90% accuracy if you are overweight or in shape just based on your gut microbiome composition – pretty fascinating, isn’t it?
 6

 Furthermore, overuse of antibiotics is believed to be contributing to the rise in obesity through their negative impact on the gut microbiome.
 5 Children who are given antibiotics in their first year of life have a higher risk of being overweight or even obese by the time they are 7 years old.
 7 While a sick child is no fun, this suggests we have a serious responsibility to take antibiotic use more seriously – especially when it comes to our children.